rafellerc/Pytorch-SiamFC/README.md

-1. Get the validation video sequences available in https://drive.google.com/file/d/0B7Awq_aAemXQSnhBVW5LNmNvUU0/validationescribed in https://github.com/torrvision/siamfc-tf and uncompress it.validation
+1. Get the validation video sequences available in https://drive.google.com/file/d/0B7Awq_aAemXQSnhBVW5LNmNvUU0/validationescribed in https://github.com/torrvision/siamfc-tf and uncompress it.

-2. Set the path to the root of the uncompressed validation folder in `Root_Dir/tracking/experiments/<your_experiments>/environment.json` in the field `root_dataset`. (there is a `<your_experiment>` folder called default, with the default values of the Parameters, for more info, see [Parameters](#Parameters))
+2. Set the path to the root of the uncompressed validation folder in `Root_Dir/tracking/experiments/<your_experiments>/environment.json` in the field `root_dataset`. (there is a `<your_experiment>` folder called default, with the default values of the Parameters, for more info, see [Parameters](#parameters))
 OBS: In case there is a `README` file inside cfnet-validation, remove it.
 The videos folder should only have folders, not files.